Create beautiful Celtic knotwork designs for crafts just by typing on your computer!

 Steve Blandford made a few changes to that design and used a scrollsaw to create this lovely work of art in walnut.

-dragonfly scrollsaw
+Scrollsaw dragonfly

-Tom Jarvis shared his own cool scrollsaw version of the dragonfly, along with the text to create it (see the Knotwork Network for Tom's "pattern").
+Tom Jarvis shared his own cool version of the scrollsaw dragonfly, along with the text to create it (see the Knotwork Network for Tom's "pattern").

-Celtic dragonfly
+Celtic knot dragonfly

 Tom Beck created this beautiful cherry wood box.
 The intricate Celtic knot design is cut from walnut.